Ukililee/web-components-sample-202001/readme.md

 ### What is it?

-An HTTP/TCP stock querying service where users can query or subscribe to 1 or more stock tic
+An HTTP/TCP stock querying service where users can query or subscribe to 1 or more stock tickers.
+Users have c